Had I your tongues and eyes, I’d use them so

-When a character howls in a raw, somewhat primal fashion to express their grief and anguish.
+When a character howls or screams in a raw, somewhat primal fashion to express their grief and anguish.
 Obviously, it's done most often by canines, but not limited to them.

-- In Code Geass, Lelouch does this when Shirley dies.
+- In Code Geass, Lelouch sorrowfully howls when Shirley dies.

 - Erza does this in Fairy Tail after washing ashore when she thought she was finally free from the slave life on an island only to experience that her best friend/love interest turns evil, betrays her, makes all of her other friends slaves again and threatens to kill her and them if she ever tries to rescue them.
 She even howls to the full moon, cue the chapter title "Howling to the Moon".

-Rose (opening narration): I will remember that sound until the day I die.
-It was an aweful, revolting noise~not a scream, but the birth-cry of a new creature that surely had no place on God's earth.
+Rose: (Opening Monologue) I will remember that sound until the day I die.
+It was an awful, revolting noise~not a scream, but the birth-cry of a new creature that surely had no place on God's earth.
 The thing mewled and whimpered in pain, and those of us who could stand in witness were transfixed~both repelled and fascinated by the grotesque spectacle of it.

 - In Alpha and Omega, Humphrey lets out a howl when he believes Kate has died - particularly notable since earlier in the movie, howling is done by having the character sing, whereas this one is a wordless, melody-lacking real howl.